portalesHEP/cms_hh_tf_inference/README.md

 # Notes

-`.pb` files must be created with the same version of TensorFlow that will be later used to read them: 1.6 for CMSSW_10_2+X, 1.13.1 for 10_6_X.
+`.pb` files must be created with the same version of TensorFlow that will be later used to read them: 1.6 for CMSSW_10_2_X, 1.13.1 for 10_6_X.
 Package requirements are configured to install TF 1.6.
+Unfortunately, Github informs me that TF < 1.15 contains several vulnerabilities, but since we're running our own code and data, this hopefully shouldn't be a problem...